-If you visit the sidebars of some top blogs, like Jeff Bullas, Daily Blog Tips, etc. You will see how they’ve made the best out of list post to shot their blog traffic the rooftop.
+If you visit the sidebars of some top blogs, like Jeff Bullas, Daily Blog Tips, etc. You will see how they’ve made the best out of list posts to get more blog traffic.

 A list post has been proven over time to attract readers’ attention because:

-However, for your list post to poses the potentials that make a post go viral, better if it is written on an evergreen topic.
+However, for your list post to pose the potential that makes a post go viral, better if it is written on an evergreen topic.
 A topic that doesn’t compete with time, or trends.

-Figure “10, 23 and “16” have overtime proved to be more effective than other figures.
-I don’t know why the figure 10 plays best.
+Figures “10, 23, and “16” have over time proved to be more effective than other figures.
+I don’t know why figure 10 plays best.
 But judging from my days as a football player I could tell this figure “10” has some magic to it.

-Most amazing, talented players I know of love to put on the jersey number 10.
-I don’t understand why it is so, but it just that way.
+The most amazing, talented players I know of love to put on the jersey number 10.
+I don’t understand why it is so, but it is just that way.
 Name them, and you will be left with an endless list:

 In content marketing, and mostly on the part of the readers.
-I think is because “10 items” seems not too bogus.
+I think it is because “10 items” seem not too bogus.
 And not too thin also for a comprehensive list of information.

-Lots of readers won’t bother reading past 20 points on your list of 70 points before skimming away or just press the share button for the sake of rewarding your efforts in publishing such tedious work.
+Lots of readers won’t bother reading past 20 points on your list of 70 points before skimming away.
+They might just press the share button for the sake of rewarding your efforts in publishing such tedious work.

 Remember to keep it simple, short and sweet.

-If there is one better way to quickly accelerate your blog traffic growth that will increase your revenue – it will be to study your very own in-house content performance.
+If there is one better way to quickly accelerate your blog traffic growth, it is to study in-house content performance.

-Chances are, you already have some quality posts written that performs better than others, right?
+Chances are, you already have some quality posts written that perform better than others, right?

 Have you considered looking into why these posts perform better than others?
-Maybe in traffic terms, or comments, sales or just shares?
+Maybe in traffic terms, comments, sales, or just shares?

-On the other hand, I see posts that are not SEO focus attract the larger percentage of comments.
+On the other hand, I see posts that are not SEO-focused attract a larger percentage of comments.

-If you want to go deeper on knowing how your posts are performing on the web, just head over into your Google analytics dashboard.
+If you want to go deeper on knowing how your posts are performing on the web.
+Head over to your Google Analytics account